 Nearby is the Case Ranch Inn.
 Built in 1894, the Inn embraces the modern world.
 It produces 40 percent of its own power via solar, provides guests with an electric car recharging station, practices rigorous recycling and water conservation, and lots more.
 It offers three luxury guest rooms and a garden cottage — all with private baths.
 And the serene landscaping is a registered National Wildlife Federation Backyard Wildlife Habitat.

 Also outside town is Russian River Vineyards, open for tasting daily.
 In nice weather, which is most of the time, tasting is in the lushly-flowered garden.
-The on-site restaurant, Corks, resides in an historic 1890s farmhouse.
+The winery's onsite restaurant resides in an historic 1890s farmhouse.

 And, last but certainly not least on your back roads adventure, Forestville is where you’ll find Steelhead Beach Regional Park.
 The beach has an intact ecosystem running beside the Russian River, giving you the chance to see unique riparian plants and river wildlife.
 For more details, download a park brochure and map.